microsoft/minions/architechture.md

     environment will expose "kill" method which will kill the environment will stop the docker container and remove it

-# llm (singleton class) stateless class
+# llm class

+    llm will accept "system_prompt" and "deployment_name"
+    system_prompt => string,
+    deployment_name => string (like my-custom-gpt5-agent)

-    llm will expose ask "messages", and message_id method and return response will return the response from the llm
+    llm will expose ask method which will accept "message" and will return llm response in particular json format the method will append each message to messages array and each response also will be appended to the messages array, llm will expose clear history method which will clear the messages array except the system prompt

-    We will write one llm class with responses api, one without responses api ( all messages )

 # tool definition singleton class